Is An Engine Flush Good or Bad For Cars?

 Other two common causes of gunk buildup are:

 - Leaving the car in the garage for months

 Not driving the car for a long time will jam the engine components.
-It happens mostly in winter when condensation builds up because extreme cold does not let the oil to circulate in all the engine parts.
+It happens mostly in winter when condensation builds up because extreme cold does not let the oil circulate in all the engine parts.

 Is Doing an Engine Flush Good or Bad?

-Flushing is not necessary for an engine getting the oil changed at manufacturer’s prescribed intervals or as per the mileage and driving conditions.
+Flushing is not necessary for an engine getting the oil changed at the manufacturer’s prescribed intervals or as per the mileage and driving conditions.
 Besides, the owner’s manual never suggests the flushing of the engine.

 However, a flush is not a bad idea if you are spending money on a used car that has driven 100,000 km or more and has a history of not changing oil regularly.

 As flushing washes gunk and dirt out of the engine’s mechanism, it is not a bad option when needed.
-Also, it cleans up the engine components and keeps the new oil clear from dirt and other particles.
+Also, it cleans up the engine components and keeps the new oil clear of dirt and other particles.